ascend-io/ascend-community/ottos_expeditions/README.md

   You should see the flow run to completion in the **DAG view** of the **Build Explorer** panel.
 You can click the **Runs** tab within the **Build Explorer** panel to view details about the run including **Config Details**, **Logs**, and a **Timeline view** of the run.

-### 4. Takeaways

-  1. How to define a basic read connector, transform, and Python task with code
-  2. How to build an Ascend project with no prior working build
-  3. How to run an Ascend flow

-### 5. Congratulations!
+### 4. Congratulations!
   Great job!
 Expedition 1 was a breeze!
+You not only learned how to build various basic components, but you can even build and run Ascend flows now!
 Ready to take it to the next level?
 Let's try another one.

 ---